 Like most answers, it depends, but your best all-around option is SVG 1.1.

-As designers, our source files or “designer files” should be Adobe native files, so I always save an Illustrator file (.ai file extension).
+As designers, our source files, also known as “designer files,” should be Adobe-native files, so I always save them as Illustrator files (.ai file extension).
 I consider the SVG my exported image or usable/shareable file; I do not use it as my source file.

 Should I use an online SVG Optimizer?

 Sure!
-There are many great ones that will easily decrease and simply your SVG code and file size.
-Simply search “Svg optimizer” in Google search and choose the online app of your choice.
+Many great ones will easily decrease and simplify your SVG code and file size.
+Search “Svg optimizer” in Google and choose the online app of your choice.

 What are some ways I can see the underlying code of an SVG file to copy and paste it?